nus-cs2103-AY2021S1/ip/docs/README.md

 ```

 ### `remind`
 The task to be reminded is indicated by the index after the `remind` command, you can view the index of the task by typing `list`.
 Also, state whether to activate or deactivate the reminder using `y` for yes, `n` for no after the `remind` command.
-Currently you would have to exit using `bye` and reopening duke to see the reminder tab.

 Example of usage: